bitovi/academy/src/docker/3-writing-a-dockerfile/writing-a-dockerfile.md

 Let's break down each line.
 ## FROM instruction
 The `FROM` instruction is the first line of any Dockerfile.
 It sets the base image to be used as a starting point for all other instructions.
-Using base images allows deferring installation of a kernal and low level packages to the provider of the base image.
+Using base images allows deferring installation of a kernel and low level packages to the provider of the base image.

 In our case, We are using `node:15`. `node` specifies the name of the base image and `15` is a tag specifying the version of the image.
 This base image has the latest version of NodeJS 15 pre-installed, allowing the rest of the `Dockerfile` to focus on logic specific to our application.
 The `node:15` image also has a `Dockerfile` which means it also has a `FROM` instruction. `node:15` uses [Debian](https://hub.docker.com/_/debian) as its base image.
 This layering of Docker images repeats until a Dockerfile uses `FROM scratch` as its base image.

 By default, Docker will look for images  on [Dockerhub](https://hub.docker.com/).
-For example, the `node` image we are using is pulled from [here](https://hub.docker.com/_/node), but you can create your own base images and share them publically or privately to dockerhub or other package registries.
+For example, the `node` image we are using is pulled from [here](https://hub.docker.com/_/node), but you can create your own base images and share them publicly or privately to Dockerhub or other package registries.

 [Official Docs](https://docs.docker.com/engine/reference/builder/#from)

 ## ARG instruction
 The `ARG` instruction is used to define variables that are only available during the image build process.
 The instruction follows the syntax `ARG <name> [=<default value>]`.

 In our case, `ARG PORT=8000` is defining an argument called `PORT` with a default value of `8000`.
-It can be accessed in later instructions in the `Dockerfile` like a standard environment variable (`$PORT`) and overwriten during the build process with the `--build-arg` cli argument ([Docs](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg)).
+It can be accessed in later instructions in the `Dockerfile` like a standard environment variable (`$PORT`) and overwritten during the build process with the `--build-arg` cli argument ([Docs](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg)).

 [Official Docs](https://docs.docker.com/engine/reference/builder/#arg)